xavierlepretre/corda-slot-machine/FUNCTIONAL-SPEC.md

   Locking a token requires the owner's signature.

-- The game contract allows a transaction to assign the locked tokens to the winner of the game, without requiring the owner's signature.
+- The game contract allows a transaction to "release" the locked tokens and assign them to the winner of the game, without requiring the former owner's signature.

   The owner's signature was only required earlier, i.e. to "lock" the token and assign it to the game contract.
-  The game's final transaction only requires the signature of the winner.
+  The game's final transaction only requires the signature of the winner, or any signature really as the contract is fully in control.

 ### What about an escrow account?